Minimally Invasive Spinal Surgery

 When is Minimally Invasive Spine Surgery Needed?

 Minimally invasive spine surgery is suitable for patients with painful spinal conditions, especially those leading to severe neurologic symptoms, such as loss of mobility, numbness, tingling sensations, and muscle weakness.
-You may need a minimally invasive spine surgery if any of the components around your spine are damaged, such as the vertebrae, intervertebral discs, nerve roots, spinal cord, or the surrounding muscles and ligaments.
+You may need a minimally invasive spine surgery if any of the components around your spine are damaged, such as the vertebrae, herniated discs, intervertebral discs, nerve roots, spinal cord, or the surrounding muscles and ligaments.
 You may need minimally invasive spinal surgery on Long Island in the following situations:

 Degenerative Disc Disease: